-If asbestos is located onsite then the removal of asbestos or ACMs will be carried out by a suitably qualified contractor.
-The ACM's will only be removed from site by a suitably permitted waste contractor in accordance with the Safety, Health and Welfare at Work (Exposure to Asbestos) Regulations 2006-2010.
-All asbestos/ACMs will be taken to a suitably licensed or permitted facility.
+Removal of asbestos or ACMs will be carried out by a suitably qualified contractor and ACMs will only be removed from site by a suitably permitted / licenced waste contractor, in accordance with the Safety, Health and Welfare at Work (Exposure to Asbestos) Regulations 2006-2010 and the Best Practice Guidance for Handling Asbestos (2023).
+All material will be taken to a suitably licensed or permitted facility.

-4.3.5 Other known Hazardous Substances
+4.3.5 Other Known Hazardous Substances